Chair - Amy Swain (email@example.com)

 Kitty is co-founder and Senior Partner at Liell & McNeil Attorneys, PC.
 She served as Chair of the Board of Directors of the Indiana Public Defender Council, and is currently a member of the Advisory Board of the Innocence Project at Indiana University's Robert McKinney School of Law, where she graduated with a J.D. in 1988.
 Her education also includes a Diploma in Politics and International Relations from the University of Kent, Canterbury, England (1982), and a B.A. in Political Science from Indiana University (1983).
 Kitty has been active in local, state and national politics since she can remember, and was a 2008 and 2012 Delegate to the State Democratic Convention.
 Kitty serves on the Monroe County task force to study domestic violence, and completed two terms on the Monroe County Public Defender Board.

-Regina is currently serving her third term as City Clerk for the City of Bloomington.
+Regina served three terms as City Clerk for the City of Bloomington.
 Her more formal political activities began in 1992 when she was a delegate to the Democratic National Convention for Jerry Brown, and she has continued to be active through many elections on many levels.
 She has served as precinct committee chair since that time, and served as the Vice Chair of the Monroe County Democrats with three different Chairmen.
 She is one of the founders of the Democratic Women's Caucus and served as its first Chair.
 Prior to her public service with the City of Bloomington, Regina was a home economics teacher with time spent teaching in Guam as well as in a Native American school.
 She has made it her mission to recruit more local women into politics, and she has succeeded!

 Vi Simpson - Honorary Member